schmiedc/OrgaMapper/pages/workflow.md

 Specify the location of the input, output directories and the file ending of the files to be analyzed.
 If already available specify the location and name of a settings file  or otherwise leave empty.
 You can specify files and directory also by drag & drop into the respective field.

-*Note:* You can also load external segmentations and/or an external detection into the workflow please have a look at the [external segmentation tutorial](pages/external_segmentation.html)
+*Note:* you can also load external segmentations and/or an external detection into the workflow please have a look at the [External segmentation](external_segmentation.html) tutorial.

 Press **_ok_** to continue.